Does Brown Sugar Expire? A Guide to Brown Sugar Storage and Shelf Life

 Factors Affecting Brown Sugar Shelf Life

-- Storage conditions: Proper storage is crucial in extending the shelf life of brown sugar.
+- Storage conditions: Proper storage is essential for extending the shelf life of brown sugar.

-- Packaging: Airtight packaging helps prevent moisture absorption and prolongs the shelf life.
+- Packaging: Airtight packaging helps prevent moisture absorption and prolongs shelf life.

 - Quality of the sugar: Higher quality brown sugar may last longer than lower quality varieties.

-- Environmental factors: Temperature and humidity levels in the storage area can impact the sugar's longevity.
+- Environmental factors: Temperature and humidity levels in the storage area can impact longevity.

 How Long Can Brown Sugar Last After the Expiration Date?

-While brown sugar does not spoil or become unsafe to eat like perishable foods, its quality can deteriorate over time.
-Here's a general guideline on how long brown sugar can last after the expiration date, depending on its type:
+While brown sugar does not spoil like perishable foods, its quality can deteriorate over time.
+Here's a general guideline on how long brown sugar can last after the expiration date, based on its type:

 -